stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Yeah.
-Yeah, 'cause there are certain, like un-- there are certain unsaid rules that we have, [__TIM:__ Yes.] which we didn't tell people, [__TIM:__ Yeah.] so it is difficult.
+Yeah, 'cause there are certain unsaid rules that we have, [__TIM:__ Yes.] which we didn't tell people, [__TIM:__ Yeah.] so it is difficult.
 And there's also, like, planets which are really good ideas but are either--

 #### TIM